Last updated 31 July, 2021.

 The hard and fast rule #3: If you have a clearly superior product but don’t have a ton of competitors yet, feel free to lay low on the brand business for now.
 However, as soon as competitors (direct or indirect) start showing up, you better make sure that you won’t let them push your price down the gutter.
 Because that’s what usually happens when you don’t have a strong brand to protect you.
 And how do you get a strong brand?
 With growth marketing.
 Duh.

+What's the verdict when it comes to growth hacking vs. growth marketing?
 I'm sorry Julian, but growth hacking and growth marketing are two very different things.

 Also, neither of them is this one-size-fits-all silver bullet that will work for any kind of a business.
 Crazy, right?